In this post you’ll learn how to quickly and comfortably order low carb at Subway.

 - Low carb friendly – Yes

-My one criticism of Subway is that they don’t currently carry full-size lettuce leafs so you can’t make a lettuce wrapped sandwich like you can at Jimmy John’s.
+Another thing to note about Subway is that they don’t currently carry full-size lettuce leafs so you can’t make a lettuce wrapped sandwich like you can at Jimmy John’s.

 What I ordered